ZafarMaksudov/Wall-Plus/README.md

 .
 Small in Size

 ## **External Libraries Used**
 .
 [BottomBar](https://github.com/roughike/BottomBar) : A custom view component that mimics the new Material Design Bottom Navigation pattern.
 .
-[Lottie](https://github.com/airbnb/lottie) : Lottie is a mobile library for Android and iOS that parses Adobe After Effects animations exported as json
-.
 [Glide](https://github.com/bumptech/glide) : Glide is a fast and efficient open source media management and image loading
 .
 [Picasso](https://github.com/square/picasso) : A powerful image downloading and caching library for Android
 .
 [Fresco](https://github.com/facebook/fresco) : An Android library for managing images and the memory they use